 - --prefix=dir The installation prefix. configure understands all of the usual GNU installation directory arguments, including --libdir and --mandir.
 We recommend that all users specify an installation directory with --prefix. - --with-device=devname Set the MPICH device to use. devname must be the name of one of the directories in the 'mpid' directory, such as ch_p4, ch_shmem, globus2, or ch-p4mpd. - --enable-g Add the -g option to the compile scripts.
-This is a prerequisite for using most debuggers, including dbx, and gdb. - --enable-debug Turn on support for the Totalview© Debugger.
+This is a prerequisite for using most debuggers, including dbx, and gdb.
+It is also needed for mpigdb. - --enable-debug Turn on support for the Totalview© Debugger.
 This allows Totalview to display information on message queues. - --enable-sharedlib Build both static and shared libraries for MPICH.
-This supports only a few systems, including those using gcc (e.g., most Linux Beowulf systems). - -automountfix=program This is sometimes necessary for systems with automounter problems (see Section 4.11.2). - --with-comm=name Select a communication option for the device.
-Currently only for the ch_p4 device; the values shared (for SMP nodes) and bproc (for Scyld) are supported. - -rsh=commandname Set the name of the program used to start remote processes.
-Only the ch_p4 device uses this, and if no name is provided, configure will attempt to determine the appropriate program.
-This usage is deprecated; instead, use the environment variable RSHCOMMAND.
+This supports only a few systems, including those using gcc (e.g., most Linux Beowulf systems). - -automountfix=program This is sometimes necessary for systems with automounter problems (see Section 4.6.2).